Don’t Get Lost in the Hiring Shuffle: IRCA I-9 Compliance

 Let’s say you have a qualified job candidate that’s accepted your job offer.
 Now what?
 There are many answers to that question.
-One commonly overlooked aspect of employee onboarding is federal I-9 compliance.

 In 1986, the Immigration Reform and Control Act, or IRCA, was enacted.
 This legislation – including Form I-9 – is used to verify the identity and legal authorization of all paid employees throughout the country.

 In the following article, we’ll walk through some tips and best practices for staying in compliance with I-9 regulations.
 These regulations are complex in nature.
 If you have questions about your individual situation or would like to learn more, contact your ABBB advisor.

 - Tip #1 – Some documents are better than others when it comes to Employment Eligibility Verification.
 Page three of the USCIS Form I-9 provides a cumulative list of acceptable documents.
 Please note that all documents must be unexpired.
 Communicating this list with your new hire(s) enables them to bring in the proper documentation and streamline your process.